CloudLabsAI-Azure/Azure-Well-Architected-Framework/02-Exercise-2-Operational-Excellence.md

 ### Task 5: Processes and Cadence (Read-only task)

 Anytime you create a project, you must choose a process or process template based on the process model selected for your organization or collection.
-The work tracking objects contained within the default processes and process templates are Basic, Agile, CMMI, and Scrum.
+The work-tracking objects contained within the default processes and process templates are Basic, Agile, CMMI, and Scrum.

 Basic is the most lightweight and is in a selective Preview.
 Scrum is the next most lightweight.
 Agile supports many Agile method terms, and CMMI, which stands for Capability Maturity Model Integration, provides the most support for formal processes and change management.